e3dz/bk9130-python/README.md

-# Python script for controlling BK9130 via serial interface
+# Python script for controlling the BK9130 via serial interface